globalkitteh/globalkitteh/README.md

 I'm working on containerization with Docker, and moving the Pi to be a more mobile system for hardware projects rather than sysadmin things.

-Currently running a ZeroTier bridge, PiHole ad blocking, CasaOS management dashboard, a VLC camera feed (WIP), a CyberChef instance, and on occasion a Beta 1.2_02 Minecraft server.
+Currently running a ZeroTier bridge, PiHole ad blocking, CasaOS management dashboard, a VLC camera feed (WIP), a CyberChef instance, a Tandoor recipe database, a Proxmox hypervisor with a VM or two, and on occasion a Beta 1.2_02 Minecraft server.

 ## Recent Activity